24 Singapore Laws that Tourists need to Know

 Also, don’t plan on a late-night convenience store run.
 All shops, including 7-Eleven, are legally required to stop selling takeaway alcohol at 10:30 PM sharp.

 For a worry-free night, stick to licensed bars, restaurants, or the privacy of your hotel room, where these rules don’t apply.
+Be especially careful in Little India and Geylang, where public drinking is banned for the entire weekend.

 Singapore Smoking Area